postlight/wp-callisto-migrator/README.md

 Once installed, you can use Callisto to import content from anywhere in a few simple and straightforward steps:

-  1. Navigate to the plugin
+  1. Navigate to the plugin.
-  1. Paste up to 5 URLs.
+  1. Paste up to 5 URLs in the text field.
-  1. Click Fetch and Create Posts.
+  1. Click "Fetch and Create Posts."
-  1. You're done.
+  1. You're done!
 Pages that were successfully parsed will appear below the form, where you can preview and edit them if necessary.

-...or just see the [demo](#demo) above.
+Refer to the [demo](#demo) above to see it in action.

 ## License